 Soil's capacity to hold water can have a tangible effect on the immediate surroundings as moisture near the surface helps to promote evaporation, which has a cooling effect.

 The composition of the soil determines its ability to absorb and maintain moisture.
 It consists primarily of sand, clay, silt, and dead organic matter.

 Soils like sand with large particles and big pores allow water to drain through it rapidly without being able to maintain any moisture.
 Clay, on the other hand, has fine particles with small, if any pores, which result in minimal absorption and more surface runoff.

 Soil with the right amount of sand, clay, and organic matter can absorb and maintain moisture.
 This not only allows water close to the surface to evaporate and cool the atmosphere but also promotes plant growth, which also has a cooling effect on the air.

 Soil's ability to absorb or reflect heat from the incoming solar radiation can also result in the creation of unique localized atmospheric conditions and microclimates.

-For example, sand, and other loose, dry types of soil also don't absorb heat but reflects most of the incoming solar radiation.
-As a result, regions like deserts become very hot during the day, but cools rapidly and becomes very cold during the evening.
+For example, sand and other loose, dry types of soil also don't absorb heat but reflect most of the incoming solar radiation.
+As a result, regions like deserts become very hot during the day but cools rapidly and become very cold during the evening.